Properties & Rates

 The General Rates are calculated as the higher value of:

-- multiplying the Unimproved Capital Value of the parcel of land by the declared rate set by Council, or
+• multiplying the Unimproved Capital Value of the parcel of land by the declared rate set by ASTC, or

-- the minimum amount payable, as set by Council, multiplied by the number of separate parts or units that are adapted for separate occupation or use.
+• the minimum amount payable, as set by ASTC, multiplied by the number of separate parts or units that are adapted for separate occupation or use.

-The Unimproved Capital Value of land used by Town Council is provided by the Valuer General.
+The Unimproved Capital Value of land used by Alice Springs Town Council is provided by the Valuer‑General.

 The Unimproved Capital Value is the value of the land without any improvements, that is, a vacant block without buildings, fences, etc.